DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 Some features mentioned are available only through advanced Cloudflare bundles, such as **WAF Advanced**, [Advanced Rate Limiting](https://developers.cloudflare.com/waf/rate-limiting-rules/#availability), or **Enterprise** features like [Enterprise Bot Management](https://developers.cloudflare.com/bots/plans/bm-subscription/).

 This guide assumes that your domain is already onboarded to Cloudflare as a [Zone](https://developers.cloudflare.com/fundamentals/setup/accounts-and-zones/#zones) and configured using [Full Setup](https://developers.cloudflare.com/dns/zone-setups/full-setup/), meaning Cloudflare is acting as your authoritative DNS provider.
-Additionally, it's recommended to have [DNSSEC](https://developers.cloudflare.com/dns/dnssec/) enabled.
+Additionally, it's recommended to have [DNSSEC](https://developers.cloudflare.com/dns/dnssec/) enabled and being familiar with [Zone Holds](https://developers.cloudflare.com/fundamentals/account/account-security/zone-holds/).

 ---